What Products does Albania Make and Sell Abroad?

 Albania is part of CEFTA, a modern free trade agreement between the non-EU countries in central and South-Eastern Europe.
 As of July 2013, the member parties of CEFTA are Albania, Bosnia and Herzegovina, Croatia, Kosovo, Macedonia, Moldova, Montenegro, and Serbia.
 Albania has also free trade agreements with SAA, FTA, Turkey, and EFTA countries.
 However, specific fees considered as preferential tariffs can be implemented for products originating from the member countries of the above-mentioned organizations.
 They are specified by the Albanian Customs under the Preferential Tariffs section.

 To the European Union

-Until a few year ago, Albanian exporters used barcodes for Greece or Italy, because the country was not part of EAN/UCC system.
+Until a few years ago, Albanian exporters used barcodes for Greece or Italy, because the country was not part of the EAN/UCC system.
 The lack of a barcode system was a major obstacle for numerous producers and traders that export their goods, especially to the EU member countries.

 Currently, all the businesses and companies that need a barcode for their products can apply at GS1 Albania.
 This is the licensed organization that helps Albanian producers to get their brands on shelves or for online sales by providing them with barcodes.